 And in economic times like these, volatility increases dramatically.
 The market tends to trade more on overall economic news, than individual business performance, making great buying opportunities in individual names who get overly penalized.

 The stock market peaked on February 19, 2020, before entering into an extremely rapid decline.
 In just a month, it lost 34%, $10 trillion of market value.
-Through early June, it had almost entirely bounced back, and reached within 5% from its February highs… and last week, it finally broke that within 5% limit, before falling again after an increase in new jobless claims were announced on Thursday.
+Through early June, it had almost entirely bounced back, and reached within 5% from its February highs… and in August, it finally hit new highs.
+However, rising case counts and political uncertainty have seen it fall again in recent weeks.

 It’s important to note as well, that’s there’s a bit of a tale of two markets happening right now.
-While year to date, the S&P 500, representing the 500 largest market cap stocks in the US, is basically now flat, down just 0.5%, the DJIA, representing the 30 largest market cap stocks is down 7.3%, while the NASDAQ, fueled by technology and biotech stocks, is up 15.5% since year-end.
+While year to date, the S&P 500, representing the 500 largest market cap stocks in the US, is up just +4.1% since year-end, the DJIA, representing the 30 largest market cap stocks is down -2.7%, while the NASDAQ, fueled by technology and biotech stocks, is up +24% since year-end.
 This divergence in performance is even more dramatic when you look at the components of what many refer to as FANG – Facebook, Amazon, Netflix and Google.
 Amazon and Netflix are up 50% or more year to date as big beneficiaries of stay at home orders and quarantine.

 I continue to warn investors to be cautiously optimistic.
-Relative to past recessions, we could still be in the early days of the market drawdown.
-Historically, market drawdowns have lasted the better part of a year, and this one only started in February, just 5 months ago.
+Relative to past recessions, this has been an extremely fast market recovery – one which while it has manifested in the stock market, isn’t yet supported by company’s actual underlying earnings in many cases.
+Historically, market drawdowns have lasted the better part of a year, and this one only started in February, just 7 months ago.
 The market remains volatile and highly sensitive to less of the current economic reality, and more the health data and future expectations for recovery.

 While April data was telling of the true economic toll of the shutdown, data for May showed signs of the beginning of recovery, with all 50 states re-opening, at least in part.
-June and July were plagued with a spike in cases across new regions of the country, and as of this week, we are now seeing a decline in employment numbers as a result, at least in the weekly jobless claims.
+June and July were plagued with a spike in cases across new regions of the country, and in the latter half of July, that translated into increased weekly jobless claims.
+August seems to have shown a stabilization both in terms of the virus and the jobs market.
+But the Fall has seen a resurgence in cases, and tremendous political uncertainty and division, creating a drag on the market.

 What Does the Health Data Say About When the Economy Will Recover